 Note: many people with acid reflux do not have a hiatus hernia.
 Also, many people with a hiatus hernia do not have symptoms of acid reflux.
 If you have a hiatus hernia it does not necessarily mean that the sphincter between the oesophagus and stomach does not work so well.
 It is just that having a hiatus hernia makes you more prone to having a poorly functioning sphincter and more prone to developing acid reflux symptoms.

 However, people with a hiatus hernia who do get reflux, on average, tend to get more severe symptoms and problems associated with acid reflux.
 This may be because with a hiatus hernia any acid that gets into the oesophagus is more likely to remain in contact with the lining of the oesophagus for longer compared with people without a hiatus hernia.
-See separate leaflet called Acid Reflux and Oesophagitis for more details.
+See the separate leaflet called Acid Reflux and Oesophagitis (Heartburn) for more details.

 How is a hiatus hernia diagnosed?